BootcampersCollective/Coders-Workshop/Agenda/August-2019/August-21.md

 * Ideas?
 Want to share what you know about a topic?
 Want us to cover a topic?

 ## Appetizer
+How many standard U.S. quarters would it take to stack to the height of the Empire State Building?

 ## Topic: Multidimensional Arrays